jeun-990806/NPD/README.md

   <img src="images/evaluation_comparison2.png" style="width: 49%; display: inline-block;">
 </p>

-We compare NPD with an existing PIM-based JPEG decoder.
+We compare NPD with an existing PIM-based JPEG decoder, [PIM-JPEG](https://github.com/UBC-ECE-Sasha/PIM-JPEG/).
 Execution time is reduced in all cases, with a particularly significant reduction observed when decoding a large number of small images.

 <img src="images/evaluation_comparison3.png" style="width: 60%">